CristianAsprilla/CourseMap/README.md

 - 🎨 **Modern UI**: Clean, responsive interface with faculty-specific color themes
 - 🔄 **Real-time Updates**: Automatic updates when processing documents

-## About UTP
+## About CourseMap

-This application is specifically designed for **Universidad Tecnológica de Panamá (UTP)** students to manage their study plans and track academic progress.
+**CourseMap** is a comprehensive study plan management system originally designed for **Universidad Tecnológica de Panamá (UTP)** students to manage their study plans and track academic progress.
 The system supports the following faculties:

 - **CIENCIAS Y TECNOLOGÍA** (Science and Technology)
 - **INGENIERÍA CIVIL** (Civil Engineering)